-Macron’s big plans for the E.U. presidency sound a lot like a French re-election bid
+Macron’s big plans for the E.U. presidency sound a lot like a French reelection bid

 Macron’s proposed a reaction force that would assist E.U. nations in migration emergencies — something that has gained some traction since Belarus opened routes for migrants to reach E.U. borders in retaliation for European sanctions.
 Macron also wants to revisit the Schengen system, which enables Europeans to cross borders without checks.

-Those proposals were likely addressed to migration-skeptical nations, largely in the E.U.’s east, as well as to a domestic audience.
+Those proposals were probably aimed at migration-skeptical nations, largely in the E.U.’s east, as well as a domestic audience.

 The presidential candidates polling second and third behind Macron — Marine Le Pen and Éric Zemmour — both represent France’s far right and are running on anti-immigration platforms.
 Many on the right see Macron as having been too soft on migration, even though left-wing critics say his government’s crackdowns on migrants have gone too far.